-The Commission recognises that in order to provide a technical competent application, an applicant may require information from NEMMCO.
-Clause 2A.2.7 of the draft Rule provides an applicant the power to request information from NEMMCO in order to prepare a technically competent application, and requires NEMMCO to provide such information.
+The Commission recognises that in order to provide a technically competent application, an applicant may require information from NEMMCO.
+Clause 2A.2.7 of the Rule as made provides an applicant the power to request information from NEMMCO in order to prepare a technically competent application, and requires NEMMCO to provide such information.
+Section 3.3.3.6 discusses clause 2A.2.7 in more detail.

-A region change will require an implementation period, which is the period of time between publication by the Commission of its region determination and the date on which the new regions would take effect.
+A region change will require an "implementation period".
+The implementation period is the period of time between publication by the Commission of its final region determination and the date on which the new regions take effect.
 The standard implementation period is three years from the date of final region determination.
-Where a region change application proposes an implementation period that is more or less than the standard three year period, that application must (in order to be technically competent) specify the reasons why a different period should be determined by the Commission (2A.2.4(b)).
+Where a region change application proposes an implementation period that is more or less than the standard three year period, that application must (in order to be technically competent) specify the reasons why a different period should be determined by the Commission (clause 2A.2.4(a)(2)).